 We completed both the theoretical and experimental parts of the project.
 The main results are that a mandatory programme outperforms an optional one, which is better than no intervention.
 The ranking is driven by reduced infections, while economic activity stays unchanged.
 We also find that political conservatives have higher infections and economic activity, and lower participation in the contact tracing programme.
-The working paper is publicly available (URL: https://arxiv.org/abs/2209.04843), and we have submitted to genera science journals.
+The working paper is publicly available (URL: https://arxiv.org/abs/2209.04843) as well as part of the CERF Working Paper Series.
+It is currently under review at the European Economic Review.